-Amanda Duhon, House Coordinator
+Jenny Dyer, House Coordinator

 Board of Trustees

-Michael Duplantier - 2nd Vice President
+Michael Duplantier -- President

-Louis W. McFaul --Treasurer
+Louis W. McFaul -- Assistant Treasurer

-Hilary Somerville Irvin --Recording Secretary
+Hilary Somerville Irvin -- Corresponding Secretary

 A native of Minter City, Mississippi, Hilary moved to New Orleans 42 years ago from Providence, Rhode Island, where she had the pleasure of working with the grand dame of preservation, Antoinette Downing, who whetted her appetite for urban preservation.
 Hilary holds a B.A. in history from Hollins College and an M.A. in history from the University of New Orleans.
 From 1985 until her retirement in 2013, Hilary served as the principal architectural historian with the Vieux Carré Commission.
 She is now an independent historical and architectural consultant.